 PERFORMANCE MEASURE.
-Percentage of women 21-64 years of age who received one or more Pap tests during the measurement year or during the two years prior to the measurement year.
+Percentage of women 24 - 64 years of age who received one or more Pap tests during the measurement year or during the two calendar years prior to the measurement year.

-- Numerator: Number of female patients 21-64 years of age receiving one or more Pap tests during the measurement year or during the two years prior to the measurement year among those women included in the denominator. - Denominator: Number of all female patients age 21-64 years of age during the measurement year who had at least one medical encounter during the reporting year.
-For measurement year 2008, this includes patients with a date of birth between January 1, 1944 and December 31, 1987.
+- Numerator: Number of female patients 24-64 years of age receiving one or more documented Pap tests during the measurement year or during the two years prior to the measurement year among those women included in the denominator.
+Because of the difficulty in obtaining records from third parties, it is likely that a number of women will not be able to be counted as compliant, even though the grantee has referred the patient for services. - Denominator: Number of all female patients age 24 64 years of age during the measurement year who had at least one medical visit during the reporting year.
+For measurement year 2009, this includes patients with a date of birth between January 1, 1945 and December 31, 1985.

-TOTAL NUMBER OF FEMALE PATIENTS 21-64 YEARS OF AGE, COLUMN (a)
+TOTAL NUMBER OF FEMALE PATIENTS 24 - 64 YEARS OF AGE, COLUMN (a)